There are a number of funding options available to eligible University of Adelaide students studying overseas as part of their degree.

 Students will only be considered for funding if they have successfully applied for the relevant program in GLAS.
 Official offers for funding will be made through GLAS.

-- New Colombo Plan Mobility Grant funding is available for students enrolled in the Bachelor of Business (Global).
-Funding of $5000 is available for exchange to any of our partners in Japan, Singapore, Thailand, or Hong Kong.
+- New Colombo Plan Mobility Grant funding of up to $7000 is available for selected students for exchange to any of our partners in Japan, Singapore, Thailand, China, Taiwan or Hong Kong.

 New Colombo Plan Mobility Grants

 Thanks to the New Colombo Plan, a signature initiative of the Australian Government, we are able to offer funding for places on selected short-term and semester programs to students who meet the eligibility requirements for New Colombo Plan Mobility Grants.
 Students who wish to receive these funded places first need to be selected to participate in the overseas program.
 Once accepted to the program, eligible students will receive grants depending on availability.